privacyguides/privacyguides.org/docs/linux-desktop/sandboxing.en.md

 title: Application Sandboxing
 icon: octicons/apps-16
 ---
-Some sandboxing solutions for desktop Linux distributions do exist, however they are not as strict as those found in MacOS or ChromeOS.
+Some sandboxing solutions for desktop Linux distributions do exist, however they are not as strict as those found in macOS or ChromeOS.
 Applications installed from the package manager (`dnf`, `apt`, etc.) typically have **no** sandboxing or confinement whatsoever.
 Below are a few projects that aim to solve this problem:

 ### Flatpak